Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * `PAGELOCK_PESSIMISTIC_READ` - Use PageLock module combined with pessimistic read locking.
 * `PAGELOCK_PESSIMISTIC_WRITE` - Use PageLock module combined with pessimistic write locking.

 The generator transforms these values to the corresponding implementation as is.
-If you use optimistic locking the entity needs a version field which can be an [integer](#integer-field) or a [datetime](#datetime-field) field whereby an integer is preferred.
+If you use optimistic locking the entity needs an [integer](#integer-field) with `version` set to `true`.

 If you choose an option including the PageLock module the form handlers generated for the [edit pages](#edit-action) will call a locking service of the PageLock extension in order to incorporate these features.